ml-stat-Sustech/TorchCP/README.md

 TorchCP is a Python toolbox for conformal prediction research on deep learning models, built on the PyTorch Library with strong GPU acceleration.
-In the toolbox, we implement representative methods (including posthoc and training methods) for many tasks of conformal prediction, including: Classification, Regression, Graph Node Classification, and LLM.
+In the toolbox, we implement representative methods (including posthoc and training methods) for many tasks of conformal prediction, including: Classification, Regression, Graph Neural Networks, and LLM.
 We build the basic framework of TorchCP based on [`AdverTorch`](https://github.com/BorealisAI/advertorch/tree/master).
 This codebase is still under construction and maintained by [`Hongxin Wei`](https://hongxin001.github.io/)'s research group at SUSTech.
 Comments, issues, contributions, and collaborations are all welcomed!

-## Updates of New Version (1.0.2)
+## Updates of New Version (1.0.3)

-This version includes major refactoring of trainers, new uncertainty-aware classifiers, and important bug fixes ([#45](https://github.com/ml-stat-Sustech/TorchCP/issues/45)).
+This release features a comprehensive refactoring of predictor modules, along with the addition of RC3P, EntmaxScore, and the SCPO trainer.
 Detailed changelog can be found in the [Documentation](https://torchcp.readthedocs.io/en/latest/CHANGELOG.html).

 # Overview